 Even if you work out five days a week, if you sit for long periods of time at your computer, desk, or in the car, you could be setting yourself up for weight gain.

 Lipase, the enzyme that absorbs fats, stops circulating when you sit for prolonged periods.
 So instead of being absorbed by your muscles, those healthy fats you are eating continue to circulate in your bloodstream and will likely end up being stored as body fat.

 Also, according to ScienceDaily.com enzymes in the blood vessels of your muscles that are responsible for fat burning shut off within hours of not standing or moving.
 In fact, after just one hour of sitting the production of those fat-burning enzymes declines by as much as 90%!

 Set an alarm on your smart phone or set a timer and at least get up and stretch and move your body every 30 or 40 minutes throughout the day.

 7. You never cut yourself some slack.

-I always tell clients it is not what you do between Thanksgiving and New Years that counts, it’s what you do between New Years and Thanksgiving – in other words it’s the day-to-day things that make a difference overall.
+I always tell clients it is not what you do between Thanksgiving and New Year that counts, it’s what you do between New Year and Thanksgiving – in other words, it’s the day-to-day things that make a difference overall.

 Wrap-Up: The 80/20 strategy